Rasin-dot/LU-Decomposition/README.md

 ## Algorithm
 (i) To find the L and U matrix

-1. Define the package as scipy.linalg import lu.
+1. Import numpy and scripy.linalg , in linalg you can input lu. and in second program can import lu_factor and lu_solve from python library as same as in second program.
-2. Get input from user and print L and U matrix by 'print' .
+2. Get input from user of nested list to compute numpy array format.
 3. Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
-4. print the variable 'X'
+4. print the b variable to get output (l_matrix)
+5. print the b variable to get output (U_matrix)

 (ii) To find the LU Decomposition of a matrix

-1. Define the package as scipy.linalg import lu.
+1. In second program can import lu_factor and lu_solve from python library as same as in second program.
-2. Get input from user and print L and U matrix by 'print' .
+2. Get input from user of nested list to compute numpy array format and declare it both the variable.
-3. Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
-4. print the variable 'X'
+3. Create the variable to use input array to compute of lu_factor of matrix variable.
+4. Create the new variable for lu_solve to compute of 'x' variable and 'b' variable. print the corresponding variable (solution) to get output.
 ## Program:
 (i) To find the L and U matrix
 ```